What is unique about the city?

 What can other actors learn from it?

-Involving all stakeholders in policy processes: Valencia takes a multi-level approach to migration.
-There is a constant and fluid cooperation between the regional government (Generalitat Valenciana) and the local level.
+Involving all stakeholders in policy processes: Valencia started taking a multi-level approach to migration.
+There was a constant and fluid cooperation between the regional government (Generalitat Valenciana) and the local level.
 The city actively participates in regional programmes, projects and initiatives aimed at strengthening local voices in all aspects of migration management.
 Civil society organisations are increasingly involved as key actors in the design and implementation of migration policies.
 Immigrants are actively involved at the local level through the Local Council on Immigration and Interculturality.
 At the regional level, they are involved through the Mixed Commission in the development of the Valencian Strategy on Migration 2021-2026.

 Political activities and advocacy beyond the city level?

 Valencia’s official nomination as a “Refuge City” in 2015 involved a visit by the regional Vice-President and the minister for Equality and Inclusive Policies to refugee shelters.
 The strong support of refugees by civil society – from numerous NGOs and activists, to individual families offering houses at the peak of the refugee crisis in 2015, and a community of more than 8,000 people – are evidence of the city’s stance vis-à-vis refugees and migration.
-Together with other progressive cities like Barcelona and Madrid, Valencia has become one of the key actors opposing restrictive Spain’s national migration policies.
+Together with other progressive cities like Barcelona and Madrid (2015-2019), Valencia has become one of the key actors opposing restrictive Spain’s national migration policies.
 Together, these cities have made multiple requests of the national government, calling for more resources and powers to deal with the situation on a local level.

 Member of the following networks